fizzo13/MafKO/README.md

 v) mafko.rds - .RDS file containing the processed Seurat object for combineed WT and Maf KO mice scRNA-seq data.

 ### Contact
-Any questions, feel free to post on the Issues section or reach out to: jmg2008@med.cornell.edu or fri2002@med.cornell.edu
+Any questions, feel free to post on the Issues section.
+If you require any of the processed files reach out to: jmg2008@med.cornell.edu or fri2002@med.cornell.edu